Prachurja/Ticatoe/README.md

 1. Install JDK 11 or higher.
 2. Install the repo.
 3. Go to the Command Line, then type ``cd directory\of\the\installed\repo`` and press Enter.
 5. Enter the command - ``gradlew run`` (it takes time on the first run as it has to install some packages).
 You'd be prompted for your bot token.
-Enter it when it does so.
+Enter it.
 And that's it.

 ### Conditions
 Free to use for non-commercial purposes.